Why I don't offer EL wire anymore*

 aesthetics

-The main benefit of using EL wire is that it is easy to make a uniform line of light with a single color.
-Fiber optics with LED light sources can achieve a similar effect, with the added bonus of being able to change color.
-EL is best suited for designs where the entire length of a wire is illuminated at once, while LEDs are more versatile for creating chasing patterns and complex animation effects.
+The main benefit of using EL wire is that it creates a uniform line of light with a single color.
+Fiber optics with LED light sources can achieve a similar effect, and will be able to change color, although they will also be relatively dim.

 * There are some exceptions where EL wire is the best choice for adding light to something, and I will consider these requests on a case-by-case basis.
 However, I do not maintain an inventory of EL wire or drivers, and that can affect the cost and lead time of a project.